Where to See a Different Kind of Star in Beverly Hills

 CUT by Wolfgang Puck has been on the MICHELIN radar since the guide has been giving recognition in the greater Los Angeles area going back over a decade.

-MICHELIN Guide’s Point Of View: Expect simply prepared meats and market-driven fare here, where the menu focuses on classics that never seem to go out of style.
-Tucked inside the sleek Four Seasons Hotel, this steakhouse from Wolfgang Puck isn't pulling any punches when it comes to luxury.
+MICHELIN Guide’s Point Of View: Tucked inside the sleek Four Seasons Hotel, this steakhouse from Wolfgang Puck isn't pulling any punches when it comes to luxury.
 Offering the finest cuts of beef from Australia and America to Japan, this is a place for a deep-pocketed crowd, and the elegant dining room with banquette seating is the ideal setting for a power meal.
 Chilled prawns or oysters on the half shell are classic openers, and it may prove difficult to stop nibbling on the sundried tomato Parker house rolls and the house-knotted pretzels, served with roasted pepper and walnut dip.
 Creekstone filet mignon with Armagnac green peppercorn bearnaise sauce is a sure bet, but it's those wagyu tallow French fries that you'll be thinking about later.

 MICHELIN Guide’s Point Of View: Matū may have wood panels, exposed brick walls and plenty of gleaming brass, but this isn't your typical temple of masculinity.
 Instead, this Beverly Hills steakhouse adds a little romance to its chic digs.
 The inviting ambience is elevated by an open kitchen with views of the action, and the warm, courteous wait staff rounds out the experience.
 Steaks hail from New Zealand (matū is a Māori word) and their wood-fired preparation delivers on the promise of tender and juicy meat.
 Wagyu is usually a budget buster, but here it's offered at an unusually accessible price.
 Its delicate, exceptional flavor will have you remembering it's for weeks to come.
 Steaks may be the heart of the menu, but fazzoletti with a slow-braised beef ragu are a fine choice.